Requestan Appointment Forms Find Us Reviews Call Map Shop

 Most patients do report some tenderness and slight discomfort after their surgery, but it typically subsides within a week as your gums begin healing.
 You can place a cold compress on the outside of your mouth or even take ibuprofen to help ease your discomfort during this time though.

-How many implants will I need?
+How many dental implants will I need?

 The number of implants that you require typically depends on how many teeth you’re missing.
 For a single tooth, you’ll likely need one to support a crown.
 For two or more consecutive missing teeth, we usually place two implants to support either side of a bridge.
 Finally, if you’re missing an entire arch of teeth, we can secure a denture using anywhere from four to eight implant posts.
 During your initial consultation, we’ll examine your mouth and X-rays and determine what option would be best for you.

-How long does it take to get dental implants?
+How long does dental implant treatment take?

 Each patient has different needs, and the dental implant procedure accommodates them, which is why, depending on your specific case, your treatment timeline may vary.
 For example, patients who require preparatory procedures such as a bone graft or periodontal therapy have an added healing time, which makes their total treatment time longer.
 Patients who require more dental implants because they need a denture instead of a crown also likely require a longer healing time.
 At your initial consultation, we’ll develop a customized treatment timeline to meet your special needs and discuss it with you so you know exactly what to expect throughout the process.